Brokenbonds/C_Sharp_Unity/README.md

 # Project 10 Math and Comparison Operators Submission Assignment<br>
 Created a program that took in 2 peoples wage information, then spits out their annual salary and checks to see who made more.

+# Project11 Boolean Logic Submission Assignment<br>
+Created a program that assesses weather or not somone is fit for inssurance using boolean logic